top of page

 • We begin with a brief check-in and invite your mind to bring a troubling memory or image.

-• As you hold that image, your eyes follow my gentle hand movements side‑to‑side—much like REM sleep—helping your brain process that memory. https://positivepsychology.com/
+• As you hold that image, your eyes follow my gentle hand movements side‑to‑side.
+This process mimics REM sleep and helps your brain process that memory. https://positivepsychology.com/

 • Then comes the magic: you choose a new image—something safe, strong, or comforting—to replace the old memory.

-• We wrap up by riding that new image until it feels solid: less fear, more calm.
+• We wrap up by focusing on that new image until it feels solid: less fear, more calm.

 Evidence Snapshot